aragon/connect/docs/advanced/app-connectors.md

 ### The connector

+We are using and recommend the following structure to implement app connectors.

+The `src` folder contains:

+- `models` folder: objects compatible with the `@aragon/connect` API.
+This is what the consumers of your app connector are going to interact with.
-The `src` folder contains a connector implementation for The Graph which uses `@aragon/connect-thegraph` to perform GraphQL queries, parse them, and present the result in the form of entity objects compatible with the `@aragon/connect` API.
+- `thegraph` folder: a connector implementation for The Graph which uses `@aragon/connect-thegraph` to perform GraphQL queries, parse them and present the result in the form of models objects.
+This part is only used internally, and `connector.ts` contains the methods responsible to fetch the app data from The Graph.

-Use `index.ts` to pick which entities and objects are exposed to other packages.
+Use `index.ts` to pick which models and objects are exposed to other packages.

+Use `connect.ts` to create the connector logic [using `createAppConnector()`](#create-the-connector) from `'@aragon/connect-core'`.

-In `connector.ts`, add functions that the entities of your connector will use.
-For example, the `Vote` entity will call its `castsForVote(...): Promise<Cast[]>` function.
-These functions all follow the same structure of \(1\) performing a query, \(2\) parsing the results of a query, and \(3\) wrapping and returning the results in the appropriate entity.
+In `thegraph/connector.ts` (assuming your connector is using The Graph), add functions that the models of your connector will use.
+For example, the `Vote` model of `@aragon/connect-voting` [will call its `castsForVote(...): Promise<Cast[]>` function](https://github.com/aragon/connect/blob/12dec7e5147220d29fb960bff01ff95e9ccca1bf/packages/connect-voting/src/models/Vote.ts#L39).
+These functions all follow the same structure of \(1\) performing a query, \(2\) parsing the results of a query, and \(3\) wrapping and returning the results in the appropriate model.

-Each of the steps described above is separated in the `entities`, `parsers`, and `queries` folders for clarity.

 Queries are defined using [`graphql-tag`](https://github.com/apollographql/graphql-tag), which allows using fragments.
 [Fragments](https://graphql.org/learn/queries/#fragments) are useful when your queries become complicated and you want to reuse "fragments" of queries.